Mediterranean Baked Cod with Lemon Herb Tomatoes

 Yes GLP-1 Friendly

-If you want to make it a full meal, grab a side of warm, high-protein flatbread (I’ll share my favorite soon) for scooping up all those tomatoes and herbs.
-Or, for an even quicker protein boost, add a dollop of Greek yogurt on the side or a scoop of canned white beans tossed with olive oil and lemon.
-Suddenly, you’re looking at over 40 grams of protein, and you barely had to try.
+If you want to make it a full meal, pair it with a slice of warm high-protein flatbread with Greek yogurt tzatziki dip for scooping up all those tomatoes and herbs, or add a small bowl of white beans tossed with olive oil and lemon.
+Either way, you’re looking at well over 40 grams of protein with barely any extra effort.

 Why You’ll Love this Mediterranean Baked Cod